The Effects of Gas Angular Momentum on the Formation of Magnetically Arrested Disks and the Launching of Powerful Jets: Summary

 \section{Summary}

-In this work, we have performed novel 3D GRMHD simulations of a magnetized Bondi-like accretion flow around a rapidly spinning black hole.
-The three models have different initial specific angular momenta ranging from zero to a small value corresponding to that of a Keplerian disk circularized at $50 r_g$.
-The simulations results highlight the role that initial gas angular momentum plays in forming MADs and producing powerful jets.
+In this work, we have performed novel 3D GRMHD simulations of a magnetized Bondi-like accretion flow around a rapidly spinning BH.
+The three models have different initial specific angular momenta ranging from zero to a small value corresponding to a Keplerian disk circularized at $50 r_g$.
+Our results highlight the role that initial gas angular momentum plays in forming MADs and producing powerful jets.
 We summarize the main findings as follows:

-\begin{enumerate} \item Even a Bondi accretion flow with zero gas angular momentum around a rapidly spinning BH can still launch a relativistic jet magnetically.
-However, the jet tends to be intermittent, wobbly, and relatively weak.
-The jet power can reach about ten percent of the accretion power.
+\begin{enumerate} \item For a Bondi-like magnetized accretion flow around a spinning BH, the gas specific angular momentum needs to reach a critical value so that a steady inflow structure can be formed, the MAD state can be reached and sustained, and a very powerful jet can be launched.
+This threshold of specific angular momentum is very low, which corresponds to a circularization radius likely between $10 r_g$ and $30 r_g$.

-\item For forming a very powerful and stable jet, the accretion flow has to achieve and sustain the MAD state, which requires a critical specific angular momentum of the accretion flow.
-However, the threshold is very small, which corresponds to a circularization radius between $10 r_g$ and $50 r_g$.
-Under such circumstances, the jet efficiency can approach and sometimes exceed 100\%.
+\item When the gas specific angular momentum does not reach this critical value, the accretion inflow is unsteady even close to the BH.
+In fact, the behavior of such flow is very different from the standard concept of accretion disks.
+If the BH spins fast, it drags the nearby gas to rotate with it.
+As a result of the conservation of angular momentum, the gas flow has different rotation directions at different inclinations.
+Furthermore, even around the midplane, the gas can flow in along certain azimuthal directions but persistently flow out to large radii at other azimuthal directions.
+We find that these outflow regions provide a channel for a large amount of magnetic flux to leak out.
+As a result, such accretion flow cannot sustain the MAD state.

-\item When the angular momentum of the accretion flow does not reach this critical value, the accretion inflow is unsteady even close to the black hole.
-Gas can have different rotation directions at different inclinations.
-Furthermore, gas can flow in along certain azimuthal angles around the mid-plane but persistently flow out to large radii at other azimuthal angles.
-These outflow regions contain a large amount of magnetic fluxes, providing a channel for them to leak out.
-As a result, the accretion flow cannot sustain the MAD state.
+\item It is further worth noting that even when the ``accretion flow'' is nonstandard as described above, it can still magnetically launch a relativistic jet via the Blandford--Znajek process.
+For example, we find that even a Bondi accretion flow with zero gas angular momentum around a rapidly spinning BH can launch a relativistic jet.
+However, the jet tends to be intermittent, wobbling, and relatively weak.
+The jet power can reach about 10\% of the accretion power.